michalmadera/path-works/segm_api/README.md

 "result_image_path": "/RESULTS/0/result.tif"
 }

-## checkStatus Endpoint
+## Callbacks
-The checkStatus endpoint takes an analysis_id as input and returns analysis status.
-In Postman, select the GET method and provide the following parameter in the URL path:
-/checkStatus/{analysis_id}

-The endpoint returns:
-"in_process"
+The system uses callbacks to notify when the analysis is complete.
+The callback URL is specified in the results_ready_callback_url environment variable.
+The call_results_ready function sends a POST request to this URL with the analysis_id in the JSON body.